glennmckechnie/weewx-mesowx/README.md

            Turn off the skin generation, with a working setup it is no longer required.
 [StdReport] [[Mesowx]] enable = False
            Restart weewx with debug turned on (debug = 1) Check your logs.
+That will be syslog and your apache2 logs (or webserver of choice logs)
            Wait.

 # Further notes:

 The backfill operation will perform a bulk transfer of historical records.
-It only runs on start up and only deals with archive (REC) records.
+It only runs on weewx start up and only deals with archive (REC) records.
 You basically get one chance to do a (database) backfill operation.

-Obviously, if you stop weewx (or remove the RemoteSync call) delete the remote (NB that's the remote!) database contents (that's the incomplete, unimportant one), start weewx, transfer, rinse, repeat then the exception will prove the rule.
+Obviously, if you stop weewx (or remove the RemoteSync call), lose your internet connection or some other action interferes with the transfer then you'll need to delete the remote (NB that's the remote!) database contents (that's the incomplete, unimportant one) and start again.
+The transfer via a backfill method can't be interrupted without records going missing.
+ie: stop weewx, empty the **remote** database, restart weewx, watch the transfer ... rinse, repeat.

+### Why is this so?
-After that backfill operation has finished (or been interrupted) the Queue takes over and archive and/or loop values will be available as weewx generates them.
+After that backfill operation has finished (or been interrupted and come good after the backfill has finished or given up) the weewx record event Queue takes over and archive and/or loop values will be available as weewx generates them.
+These are syphoned off and sent to the mesowx database/s

 If the data flow to the remote server is interrupted, those records will be permanently dropped.
-Loop are gone forever, archive records will be available from the weewx database.
+Loop are stored in their own Queue but other than that they aren't kept anywhere else.
+Archive records will be available from the weewx database and the archive Queue but if the connection comes good, the Queue will send what it has regardless of what is missing and the next query for the latest_date_time knows nothing about dropped, or older, records.

 (Loop values are already restricted to a 24 hour period before they are deleted from the database although 24 hours can be overridden in the weewx.conf [[Raw]] section).

+#### To recap, or in short...
 Restarting weewx will start the backfill operation again but if a current archive packet has been written to the remote database then as far as the backfill operation knows, all is golden.
 There is nothing for it to do.

 If you are certain there are gaps in the remote data, then you need to fill them manually.
 You could do a mysqldump style operation, or...

 You can stop weewx, delete everything at the remote end that covers the missing data upto the present time; then start weewx and the backfill process should pick up on that deletion and perform the required backfill.

+And that's how it goes with a Remote installation, we are at the mercy of our internet connection.

+A local installation doesn't suffer from this problem, the databases stay current (if they don't we have far bigger problems !)

+## README's
 There are 2 README files in the github repo (also in the downloaded zip file).
 If you have problems read those.
 They cover the history of the setup and while out of date they may fill in some knowledge gaps.

+There is also this README available from your Mesowx installation.
+Edit the links.inc file if required.

 RetainLoopValues.py is not a file I've ever used.
 It's included within this script, nothings been changed except to incorporate it as a function.